samtay/so/roadmap.md

 [x] Add google scraper

 ### at some point
+[x] use trust to distrubute app binaries
-[ ] look up how to add logging `debug!` macros; will help troubleshooting blocked requests [x] use trust to distrubute app binaries
+[ ] look up how to add logging `debug!` macros; will help troubleshooting blocked requests [ ] handle backoff responses from SE
 [ ] allow new queries from TUI, e.g. hit `/` for a prompt
 [ ] or `/` searches current q/a
 [ ] clean up dingleberries in error.rs and term.rs ; only keep what's actually ergonomic
-[ ] add duckduckgo logo to readme
 [ ] per platform package mgmt
 [ ] more testing